paulmandal/atak-forwarder/README.md

 * Support for Meshtastic devices without an ATAK EUD attached
 * Efficient comm. using libcotshrink -- can send approx 5 map markers or PLI per minute, or 2 chats, or 2.5 more complex markers
 * Typical msg sizes, PLI: ~190 bytes, simple shape ~200 bytes, complex shape ~250 bytes, ~380 bytes, group chat ~400 bytes
-* Filtering of repeated messages with a configurable TTL (e.g. auto-send markers)
+* Filtering of repeated messages with a configurable TTL (e.g. to prevent auto-send markers from flooding)
 * Message queue with priority (chat = pli > markers)

 # Beta Features